 There are several potential benefits in obtaining a Thyroid Cancer Uptake Study:

 - The hurthle cell cancer’s ability to produce the blood marker thyroglobulin is determined while the patient is in a hypothyroid state (or given Thyrogen).
 This is called a stimulated thyroglobulin level.
 When your thyroid hormone levels are very very low, your TSH level is highest.
-This gives the thyroid cancer team a good “feel” for whether you any disease whatsoever and the likelihood for cure.
+This gives the thyroid cancer team a good “feel” for whether you have any disease whatsoever and the likelihood for cure.

 - Where the hurthle cell cancer exists in the body and how much of the swallowed dose or radioactive iodine is taken up by the cancer is able to be determined by the nuclear scan.